matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Application API: Managed VMs, HBase REST Server, Java Server using HBase client.
 - Streaming: Written event by event, Cloud Dataflow Streaming, Spark Streaming, Storm.
 - Batch Processing: Hadoop MapReduce, Dataflow, Spark.

+#### Quiz

+**1. Each table in NoSQL databases such as Cloud Bigtable has a single schema that is enforced by the database engine itself.**

+- False

+**2. Some developers think of Cloud Bigtable as a persistent hashtable.
+What does that mean?**

+- Each item in the database can be sparsely populated, and is looked up with a single key.

 ### Cloud SQL and Cloud Spanner